Find a Qualified Attorney Near You

 Other Nonprofit Financial Statements

-In addition to filing a statement of functional expenses, many nonprofits will issue the following financial statements:
+In addition to filing a statement of functional expenses, many nonprofits will issue the following financial reports:

 A nonprofit’s program expenses are usually the money that is spent to achieve its purpose or mission.
 For example, a nonprofit that builds houses for low-income families would classify its money on building supplies as program expenses.

-Generally, program expenses are broken down into direct and indirect costs.
+Generally, program expenditures are broken down into direct and indirect costs.
 Direct costs are those spent on a specific program or activity.
 Indirect costs are the administrative expenses to administer the program.

 What Is an IRS Form 990?

-Most tax-exempt organizations must file an annual Form 990 return — it is how the IRS collects information on exempt organizations.
-Form 990 gives the IRS an overview of the activities of exempt organizations.
-Nonprofits use it to prove they should retain their exempt status.
+Most tax-exempt organizations must file an annual Form 990 tax return — it is how the IRS collects financial data on exempt organizations.
+This reporting requirement gives the IRS an overview of the activities of exempt organizations.
+Nonprofits use it to prove they should retain their tax-exempt status.

 Additionally, Forms 990 are public documents, and several websites offer databases where visitors can access the information reported on the forms.
 Finally, many states use the forms to monitor and regulate organizations that have claimed state deductions.